 With the new academic year finally under way, I thought I’d pick up a torch and shine some warm and gentle light on additional needs and diversity in the classroom.
 The awareness is there and slowly expanding, yet the daily busyness, as it picks up, has its way of pushing this topic into the shadows.

 With the high prevalence of ADHD brains and school life challenging many areas affected by this wiring, ADHD is bound to make an appearance.
-The little boys bouncing off walls are easy to spot, maybe even the daydreaming girls, but in the information document I have created I suggest we push ourselves a little this time.
+The little boys bouncing off walls are easy to spot, maybe even the daydreaming girls, but in the information document I have created (link in my next post) I suggest we push ourselves a little this time.

 If you are affected by ADHD, through your own and/or your loved-one’s experience, you might be aware of the great depth of ADHD’s impact.
 Many educators aren’t in that camp but they work with students who would directly benefit from their extended understanding.
 The mentioned document aims to disseminate information about the side of ADHD that isn’t immediately visible in the classroom or behaviours that aren’t ordinarily seen as ADHD-related.
 Stay with me.